TUDelftMe/cecles/Documentation/Report/7 Human Computation.md

 ### Conclusion of CrowdFlower
 The results from CrowdFlower seem pretty alright but might need to be correlated to the relevancy scores retrieved from the AlchemyAPI to see if there is truly new information in doing the human computation.
 The task was rated alright by the workers contributing to the task, however, at the total cost of $8 for just a fraction of the total keywords, rating all keywords this way is quite expensive.

-## stuff - vooral theorie
-______
-Based on Law, E., & Ahn, L. V. [2011][1], the central aspects of human computation are explained in the next sections.

-The 'how, what and who' of human computation

-* On human computation
-*
-* goal of human computation in CECLES: Determinate relevancy
-* end users (students), teachers and CrowdFlower
- * 'wisedom of masses vs. experts'

 [1] Law, E., & Ahn, L. V. (2011).
 Human computation.
 Synthesis Lectures on Artificial Intelligence and Machine Learning, 5(3), 1-121.